jeppebl/DiasAssignment2/README.md

 Name
 Social Security Number

-An doctor has the following attributes:
+A doctor has the following attributes:
 Name
 id
 Department